 I strongly dislike the government and corporate monitoring that has become possible in our Digital Era.
 In a wide variety of ways, I have attempted to protect my own privacy and the privacy of others.

 So why have you decided to write a memoir and reveal details about your past?

-Although my feelings about personal privacy haven’t changed, this book is a story that I want to share with others.
+Although my feelings about privacy haven’t changed, this book is a story that I wanted to share with others.